-Let's say you're the CMO of a successful lawn-mowing business.
-Your business could benefit from finding a new source of potential customers, so you figure a great way to do that would be to start building some co-marketing relationships that you can use to reach a new audience of potential customers.
+For instance, let's say you're the CMO of a successful lawn-mowing business.
+Your business could benefit from finding a new source of potential customers, so you figure a great way to do that would be to start building some co-marketing relationships so you can reach a new audience of potential customers.
 If this is the case, you may want to consider spending some of your time at the event seeking out people whose business is complementary to yours -- perhaps a home improvement vendor -- with which you can build relationships that lead to possible co-marketing opportunities.

 Do you want to spread awareness about a new project you’re starting?
 Do you want to meet an industry leader who can become a valuable mentor?
 Do you want to find potential new hires for open positions at your company?
 Having a clear goal in mind will make networking less ambiguous and lead to more effective connections.

-Broaching a big or small group can be intimidating, but with the right approach, you can join in on an existing conversation or start your own successfully.
-Ease into the evening by introducing yourself to one person who is also flying solo and looking for someone to talk to.
-Read up on industry news and trends beforehand so you’ll be prepared to spark conversation and ask for their thoughts on topics that are interesting to both of you.
+Ahead of time, read up on industry news and trends so you’ll be prepared to spark conversation and ask for other people's thoughts on topics that are interesting to both of you.
 This is especially important if you’re attending an event outside your industry.
 I once helped organize a marketing and technology event with many sponsors, including a law firm.
 At first, they were hesitant about connecting with an audience outside their area of expertise.
 But by checking out a few prominent blogs and scanning industry news, they felt much more confident to meet marketers, and they made some valuable connections that night.

 Your first connection at an event is your gateway to meeting more people.
 Maybe they came with friends they can introduce you to, or maybe you'll decide to break into bigger groups together.
 Whoever you approach first, relieve some of the awkwardness with informed, relevant conversation starters to get in the swing of things together.